bluebirz/bluebirz.github.io/_drafts/tf-doc.md

 ## Formats

 There are plenty of formats we can generate with this tool.
-Markdown, AsciiDoc, JSON, YAML, or just pretty print to console are available.
+Markdown, AsciiDoc, JSON, YAML, or just pretty printing to console are available.

-To me as one who like to write in Markdown, so I usually do it in that format especially in table style.
+To me as one who like to write in Markdown, I usually do it in that format especially in table style.

 {% tabs format %}